jondgoodwin/pegasus3d/README.md

 # Pegasus3D Browser

-The Pegasus3D Browser supports the surfing and exploration of 3D worlds across the Internet, much the way a traditional browser supports the surfing and exploration of pages.
+Surf and explore open, Internet-based 3D worlds using the Pegasus3D browser.
+Like traditional browsers, Pegasus3D renders a site's content based on its URL address.
+It also supports hyperlink navigation from one world to another.

+Instead of flat pages, however, the Pegasus3D browser delivers interactive, three-dimensional worlds.
-The worlds exist as Internet resources written in Acorn, a dynamic object-oriented language.
+Pegasus3D worlds are built using modular resources written in Acorn, a powerful, lightweight, dynamic, object-oriented language specifically designed to make it easier to define rich, immersive 3D worlds.
-The browser is built on top of the Acorn Virtual Machine.

-## Documentation

-[Doxygen][] can be used to generate [documentation][doc] from the source code.
-The pegasus3d.conf Doxygen configuration file may be used to accomplish this.

-This [website][web3d] offers additional information about the 3D Internet vision, the browser's place in it, and architectural information.
+The [Pegasus 3D website][web3d] provides helpful detail about the 3D Internet vision, the browser's place in it, reference information on the Acorn language and types, and an introduction to the software architecture.

+## Architecture

+The Pegasus3D browser is written in C. Its code uses these libraries:

+- [Acorn VM][acornvm] - A reentrant C library, able to compile and run Acorn programs in its own virtual machine.
+- [Simple Directmedia Layer][sdl2] - An operating system-independent API for managing media and other resources.
+- [OpenGL][opengl] - An open API for high-performance graphics processing.

+In addition, Pegasus3D dynamically loads shared libraries that implement additional Acorn types, written using the C API.
+These libraries may have dependencies on additional code libraries, such as [Asio][asio] (for Http and Udp), [libjpeg][jpeg] (for Jpeg), [giflib][gif] (for Gif), and [zlib][zip] (for ZipFile).

 ## Building (Linux)